KiraCore/liquidity-program/LIP_5/README.md

 INFURA_PROJECT_ID=
 PRIVATE_KEY=
 ETHERSCAN_API_KEY=
-ACCESS_CONTROL_ADDRESS=
 NFT_STAKING_ADDRESS=
 ```

 - `INFURA_PROJECT_ID`: You can signup on infura.io and can get the project id on settings page.
 - `PRIVATE_KEY`: Private key of the deployer account
 - `ETHERSCAN_API_KEY`: You can signup on etherscan.io and can get the api key.
 This key will be used to verify the smart contracts on etherscan.
-- `ACCESS_CONTROL_ADDRESS`: Smart contract which manges the roles of accounts for other smart contract
 - `NFT_STAKING_ADDRESS`: Smart contract which allows to earn KEX ERC20, for staking KIRA NFT tokens

 ## Smart contracts

-### MockKex

-We need to deploy MockKex for testing but we don't need it for production.
-In production, just use the [ERC20 KEX token address](https://eth.kira.network).

-### KiraAccessControl
-This is a smart contract which manages the roles of accounts for other smart contracts.
-There are two roles: `ADMIN` & `MANAGER`.
-It contains the functions to add/remove roles to account.
-Deployer is being set as `ADMIN` by default.
-Only admins can add/remove roles to other accounts.

 ### KiraNFT